-Students must: Complete all of the course requirements for a North Carolina high school diploma, have an overall 4-year un-weighted GPA of 3.5, and complete specific course requirements.
-View NC Academic Scholars requirements.
+Students must: Complete all of the course requirements for a North Carolina high school diploma, have an overall 4year un-weighted GPA of 3.5, and complete specific course requirements.
+Please refer to the chart on page 9 of this handbook for more information.